 From Ducligan, it was mostly downhill to Habbang Bridge that connects Barangay Ducligan of Banaue and Barangay Aduyongan of Mayoyao.
 Below the bridge is Ducligan River that separates the two towns.
 The inviting cold water of the river provided a great relief on a midday heat and for us who were starting to feel the load of our adventure, we succumbed to its invitation to freshen up!

-Welcome to Mayoyao!
-But not quite!
+Not quite!
 From Banaue-Mayoyao boundary, we still needed to pedal twelve kilometers to the town’s center, our pit stop for the day.
 Twelve kilometers of mostly uphill and dirt road combo, the start of the real challenge.
 Thankfully, the sun was playing with the clouds… or should I say with us?

 After pedaling four kilometers of uphill dirt road, we stopped by the village of Tulaed for our lunch and quick rest.
 There are stores that sell variety of snacks and drinks in Tulaed, and it was our last chance for decent foods for the entire afternoon because the stretch from there to Poblacion Mayoyao is just bare scenery dotted with few quiet houses by the road.

 We left Tulaed to continue our journey, nine more kilometers to Poblacion Mayoyao.